thecowan/wallpanel-android/README.md

 # WallPanel

-***I am looking for an individual or individuals to take over this project.
-The maintainer(s) would need to create their own Google Play and Amazon accounts to republish the applications due to signing certificates.***

 WallPanel is an Android application for Web Based Dashboards and Home Automation Platforms.
 You can either side load the application to your Android device from the [release section](https://github.com/thanksmister/wallpanel-android/releases), install the application from  [Google Play](https://play.google.com/store/apps/details?id=com.thanksmister.iot.wallpanel) or get WallPanel from the [Amazon Appstore](https://www.amazon.com/dp/B08S8XZ7LN/).